What does my baby look like in week 17?

 Pregnancy hormones can often be to blame, not to mention coping with health issues, worrying about giving birth and the responsibilities of parenthood.

 If you’re feeling stressed and anxious, or suffering from depression, don’t hesitate to tell your midwife.
 They are there to talk about your mental wellbeing in pregnancy, as well as your physical health.
+Our mental wellbeing tool can also help you think about how you are feeling during your pregnancy and plan ahead for after the birth.
+You can complete your pregnancy and post-birth wellbeing plan at any point during pregnancy.

 What to do in week 17